ami-onodera/runnerwitch/README.md

 Play here: https://ami-onodera.github.io/runnerwitch
 <br>
 ## Story
-The little witch Ami is got lost in the Enchanted Forest!
+The little witch Ami got lost in the Enchanted Forest!
 It's getting dark and some evil creatures started appearing.
-How long can you help little Ami to run from all the enemies?
+How long can you help the little witch to run from all the enemies?
 <br>
 ## Controls
 Playing is very simple: